keys-i/sdkman-cicd/README.md

 trust boundaries, such as untrusted pull requests and release jobs.
 Cache only the candidates directory, not all of `/opt/sdkman`, which would overwrite the image's CLI and configuration.
 Exclude the cache from source control.

+For an entirely offline job with all required candidates already cached, use `sdk env && ./gradlew test`. `sdk env install` may still contact the SDKMAN API to validate versions even when their binaries are cached.

 SDKMAN's initializer currently assigns its candidate path unconditionally.
 The build applies a small checked change to honor `SDKMAN_CANDIDATES_DIR` before